cabforum/smime/SBR.md

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

+**Certificate Type**: The S/MIME Baseline Requirements define Certificate profiles differentiated by the type of Subject, (for example Mailbox, Organization, Sponsored, Individual).

 **Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.

 **Conversion**: The process of converting text from one writing system to ASCII characters.